peiyong-addwater/QAS/README.md

 `docker pull addwater0315/quantum-research:quantumresearch220405`

 Within the `search-scripts` folder, there are Python scripts for running search for the problems demenstrated in our paper.
 Folder `results_and_plots` contains the results and plots for the paper. `qas` is the main package for our algorithmic framework, in which you can find the implementation of the search algorithm itself as well as code examples for the problems in our paper.

+Note: It is expected that someone will need basic knowledge of Python programming, including class and inheritance, to modify our code.